paritytech/polkadot/roadmap/implementors-guide/guide.md

 This process can be divided further down.
 Steps 2 & 3 relate to the work of the collator in collating and distributing the candidate to validators via the Collation Distribution Subsystem.
 Steps 3 & 4 relate to the work of the validators in the Candidate Backing Subsystem and the block author (itself a validator) to include the block into the relay chain.
 Steps 6, 7, and 8 correspond to the logic of the relay-chain state-machine (otherwise known as the Runtime) used to fully incorporate the block into the chain.
 Step 7 requires further work on the validators' parts to participate in the Availability Distribution Subsystem and include that information into the relay chain for step 8 to be fully realized.

 This brings us to the second part of the process.
 Once a parablock is considered available and part of the parachain, it is still "pending approval".
 At this stage in the pipeline, the parablock has been backed by a majority of validators in the group assigned to that parachain, and its data has been guaranteed available by the set of validators as a whole.
 Once it's considered available, the host will even begin to accept children of that block.
+At this point, we can consider the parablock as having been tentatively included in the parachain, although more confirmations are desired.
 However, the validators in the parachain-group (known as the "Parachain Validators" for that parachain) are sampled from a validator set which contains some proportion of byzantine, or arbitrarily malicious members.
 This implies that the Parachain Validators for some parachain may be majority-dishonest, which means that secondary checks must be done on the block before it can be considered approved.
 This is necessary only because the Parachain Validators for a given parachain are sampled from an overall validator set which is assumed to be up to <1/3 dishonest - meaning that there is a chance to randomly sample Parachain Validators for a parachain that are majority or fully dishonest and can back a candidate wrongly.
 The Approval Process allows us to detect such misbehavior after-the-fact without allocating more Parachain Validators and reducing the throughput of the system.
 A parablock's failure to pass the approval process will invalidate the block as well as all of its descendents.
 However, only the validators who backed the block in question will be slashed, not the validators who backed the descendents.

 The Approval Process looks like this:
 1. Parablocks that have been included by the Inclusion Pipeline are pending approval for a time-window known as the secondary checking window.